rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 * Stabilizing macro metavar
 * Stabilizing the Rust dylib format

-In some cases, people are either currently working or have looked into similar areas in the past, so the team will have those conversations first and then start opening goals.
+In some cases, people are either currently working on or have looked into similar areas in the past, so the team will have those conversations first and then start opening goals.

 ## Worth a look